Production Sound Equipment for Film

 Do you need a timecode smart slate?

-The ability for the Director, Producer, or Clients to listen in and clearly hear the audio being recorded can be incredibly valuable; this is where wireless IFB headsets come in.
-Additionally when doing live television the reporter in the field needs to hear an IFB mix-minus feed of the show in order to talk back to the host on the set.
-Sometimes additionally camera operators and 1st ACs will additionally need IFBs for cueing.
+Additionally when doing live television the reporters in the field needs to hear an IFB mix-minus feed of the show in order to talk back to the hosts in the studio.

 How many people on your production will need to listen in?